Shedding debt so you can save for retirement is the most compelling reason to file bankruptcy in my book.

 My question to clients henceforth is “how are you going to pay for old age?’

-We can dance around whether we’re ever going to “retire”; but presumably, we’d all like a long stretch before we die.
+We can dance around whether we’re ever going to “retire”; but presumably, we’d all like a long stretch of easy living before we die.

 And that long stretch requires funds if old age is going to be comfortable.

 So, my mantra going forward is discussion of funding old age.

 The ugly truth is that savings for old age requires discipline and some degree of self denial.
 And many of my clients demonstrate enormous amounts of discipline in making minimum payments on a multitude of debt and keeping all the financial balls in the air.

 Yet none of that discipline is exerted to provide for their old age.

 The images of impoverished elders are not pretty.
 Don’t find yourself supplying another heartbreaking picture of failure to plan for old age.